krezaey/ahtohallan/README.md

 ### Functions

 In Ahtohallan functions are declared using the keyword `Ice`.
 This is followed by a return type and a function name.
-The paramaters are in `()` and each parameter has a type and a name.
+The parameters are in `()` and each parameter has a type and a name.
 The function block is denoted by `{}`.
 ```
 Ice Samantha Function~Name(Olaf String, Anna Int, Elsa Float) {
   ~* This is a comment *~